aljedaxi/zettel/pages/lichtung.md

 - A phone reveals apps---it doesn't reveal people, information, &c.
 - TODO what is revealed in the documentary? the biography? what is the individual carved up into? a certain semi-public slice of the self? todo:: 1622573427200
+- what is the sound of getting up off the couch? this is revealed after repeated listening,